lab42open-team/deco/README.md

 ![Figure 1.
 The proposed workflows with the available tools.
 On the left, the GUI web applications are displayed and on the right the programming libraries and command line tools.](gui-cli-workflows.png)

-*Figure 1.* The proposed workflows with the available tools.
+**Figure 1.** The proposed workflows with the available tools.
 On the left, the GUI web applications are displayed and on the right the programming libraries and command line tools.
 This repo contains the scripts to use the CLI and programming tools for this workflow.

+## Repository structure

 ## Prerequisites